Project: Queen Victoria Women's Centre (2019-2020)

 Hortenzia acknowledges the Wurundjeri Woi Wurrung and Bunurong Boon Wurrung peoples of the Eastern Kulin Nation as the traditional and ongoing custodians of the lands on which we work.
 We pay respect to their Elders past, present and emerging.
 We acknowledge that sovereignty has never been ceded and recognise First Nations peoples’ rights to self-determination and continuing connections to land, waters and community.

-We respect and welcome people of all backgrounds, sexualities, abilities and cultures.
+We respect and welcome people of all backgrounds, identities, sexualities, abilities and cultures.